 Connecting to a Cloud SQL managed database is similar to connecting to a self-managed database.
-Depending on how you configure it, your Cloud SQL instance will have a Public IP address (which can be accessed from outside of Google Cloud, using the internet), or a Private IP address (which can only be accessed through a Virtual Private Cloud (VPC) network).
+Depending on how you configure it, your Cloud SQL instance has a public IP address (which can be accessed from outside of Google Cloud, using the internet), or a private IP address (which can only be accessed through a Virtual Private Cloud (VPC) network).
 In addition, Cloud SQL provides different authorization options to control who is allowed to connect to your instance, such as the Cloud SQL Auth proxy.

-For more details on how to connect and authorize to your Cloud SQL instance, see the Connecting Overview page.
+For more details on how to connect, authorize, and authenticate to your Cloud SQL instance, see the Connecting Overview page.

 Try out one or more of the quickstarts for: